Sergius-Nyah/Sergius-Nyah/README.md

-- 👋 Hi, I’m Sergy Bastion
+- 👋 Hi, I’m Sergy.
-- 👀 I’m an aspiring Technologist.
+- 👀 I’m an aspiring Distributed Systems and Machine Learning Engineer.
-- 🌱 I’m currently practicing Data structures and Algos
+- 🌱 I’m currently practicing Data structures, Algorithms, and taking on baby steps in Developing Machine Learning Algorithms.
-- 💞️ I’m looking to collaborate with the linuxfoundation.
 - 📫 How to reach me: (via Twitter) @justusnyah

 <!---